 The truth is, you already know clutter is a problem.
-But sometimes it’s worth being reminded, because maybe today is the day the message will land and you’ll feel motivated to organize your home once and for all.
+But sometimes it’s worth being reminded, because maybe today is the day the message will land and you’ll feel motivated to make home organization a priority..

 3 Tips to Organize Your Home (and Keep it Organized)

-The tips below aren’t some magic five minute fix.
+The tips below aren’t necessarily quick fixes.
 You’re going to have to make the time and put in the effort.
 It’ll be worth it though, I swear.

 Also, the first tip is admittedly a little out there.
 Okay, it’s a lot out there.
-Don’t immediately discount it.
+Don’t immediately discount it, though.
 Try to keep an open mind.